CodeMan-lol/eos-doc/eos_block_backup_en.md

 Environment: Ubuntu16.04

+The parameter setting of the chain-state-db-size-mb = 20480 is 20G (20480)

+You can use these backups if your parameter setting is greater than 20G, and you had better not to use them if your parameter setting is less than 20G.

 Data directory is eos-data directory.
 There will be only blocks directory and state directory in these backups after you download them.
 You need to put these directories into you own data directory.

     root@eos-test-01:/data# ls